smsharon/community-pharmacyApp/README.md

 ## Technologies Used

-1.React Native
+1. React Native
-2.Firebase Realtime Database
+2. Firebase Realtime Database
-3.Firebase Authentication
+3. Firebase Authentication
-4.Expo
+4. Expo
-5.Tailwind css
+5. Tailwind css
-.

 ## Contributing

 Contributions are welcome!
 To contribute to the Community Pharmacy App, follow these steps: